topickering/savings/README.md

 I want to see the approximate pot size I would need to provide my target income

 As a long term planner
+So I can start daydreaming
+I want to set a target retirement age

+As a long term planner
 So that I can save what is required
 I want to see how much I would need to set aside now to reach the target pot